WSTR-TV: Network affiliation

 Under ABRY's ownership, the station acquired additional syndicated programs; WSTR then became a charter affiliate of the United Paramount Network (UPN) on January 16, 1995.
 In 1996, Sinclair Communications (now Sinclair Broadcast Group) acquired WSTR-TV (for $22 million) and KSMO-TV in Kansas City, Missouri, after already having purchased the remainder of the company's stations in 1993.
 In July 1997, Sinclair signed an affiliation deal with The WB, that resulted in a number of the company's UPN affiliates and independent stations switching to the network, among them WSTR, which began broadcasting WB programming in January 1998.
 The former WB outlet—low-power WBQC-LP (channel 25), with its limited signal and cable carriage—joined UPN nine months later.

 In January 2006, The WB and UPN announced their effective merger into The CW.
-This was followed by the creation of MyNetworkTV by the Fox Television Stations group, which owned many UPN afiliates passed over for The CW.
+This was followed by the creation of MyNetworkTV by the Fox Television Stations group, which owned many UPN affiliates passed over for The CW.
 While Cincinnati only had one full-power affiliate between the two networks, Sinclair signed an affiliation agreement first with MyNetworkTV, which included WSTR-TV, two months before reaching any pact with The CW.
 (By that time, WKRC-TV had agreed to launch a subchannel to carry The CW.)
 WSTR carried MyNetworkTV's debut on September 5, 2006.
 In 2009, WSTR reintroduced its 1990s brand, dropping the "My" branding in favor of "Star 64", while keeping the network's logo color and style scheme.

 Sinclair purchased WKRC-TV from Newport Television in 2012.
 To complete this acquisition, Sinclair assigned the WSTR-TV license to Deerfield Media, continuing to operate the station under a local marketing agreement that allows Sinclair to sell WSTR-TV's advertising time and provide technical, promotion, and support services for WSTR-TV's operation.
 The sale was completed on December 3, 2012.